carl-mc/LEDA/README.md

 Having hand-coded the link between the new list of ethnic groups and the language tree, one can now add the new list of groups to the LEDA object.
-The list now enters the object in the same manner as all 'native' LEDA lists, as well as any lists added beforehand.
+The list now enters the object in the same manner as all ‘native’ LEDA lists, as well as any lists added beforehand.

     ## First we need to encode links to the lanugage tree:
     newlink.df$link[newlink.df$group == "Alur"] <- "Alur [L9]"